ayasenara112/docker-data-pipeline/README.md

 - Extract: Read raw data from CSV
 - Transform: Clean and enrich data using Pandas
-- Load: Store processed data in PostgreSQL
+- Load: Store processed data into PostgreSQL

 ---